 Until the exchange of contracts in England and Wales, both the buyer and seller of the home can pull out of the deal without incurring serious costs.
 However we look into this further to provide the full picture.Get an Instant Quote >>

-Should you decide to withdraw from an offer before exchanging contracts, you may face charges.
+Should you decide to pull out of a house puchase before exchanging contracts, you may face charges.
 A seller, for instance, must check the existing terms with an estate agent.
 If the estate agent discovers that the potential buyer has the capacity and the willingness to purchase the property you wish to withdraw from, they will charge you a certain fee.
 The buyer and the seller should also check with the conveyancer about the terms of the retainer.

 The primary stage in the process of conveyancing is the exchange of contracts between the buyer and seller.
 It acts as a contractual agreement to the completion of the transfer of the title on a certain future date, which is known as completion.
 During this exchange, the buyer is expected to pay a 10 percent deposit of the purchase price.
 The 90 percent fee is paid on the day of completion agreed upon prior to the exchange.